 Madison has earned several awards for STEM excellence and volunteerism, including the Prudential Spirit of Community Award, the President’s Volunteer Service Award, the NCWIT Georgia Affiliate Aspirations in Computing Award, and Youth Service America Everyday Hero, and she was a finalist for the Girl Scout Council Young Women of Distinction Award.

 Madison is always grateful to receive awards and accolades and is hopeful that her hard work can help the students she coaches reach the same success.
-Madison hopes to pursue a career as a mechatronics engineer.
+Currently, she is coaching FIRST Lego League, Seaperch and teaching coding using Miro Bits at the Andrew and Walter Young Family YMCA, all as a full time dual enrolled student at Kennesaw State University.
+When she graduates high school, Madison hopes to pursue a career as a mechatronics engineer.

 I am so thankful for Georgia Connections Academy for allowing me the flexibility to achieve my dreams.
 It is the perfect fit for me.